winnsterx/simple-arbitrage-bot/Readme.md

 python3 bot.py --eth_trade_amount=0.0005 --profit_threshold=0.1234
 ```

 To stop the bot, do ctrl-c.
-The profitable arbitrages can be found in `arbitrages.json`
+All the profitable arbitrages can be found in `arbitrages.json`